cherenkov-plenoscope/cable_robo_mount/reflector_study/SAP2000_bridge/Readme.md

 The procedure of running the necessary functions from the terminal in order to collect the deformed reflector (absolute coordinates) is shown.

 ### Requirements
--python 3.x and ipython
+- python 3.x and ipython

--SAP2000 v18.2 (probably works on other versions too, not tested though)
+- SAP2000 v18.2 (probably works on other versions too, not tested though)

 ### First steps
--Install SAP2000 in a directory in your computer -Clone robo_mount repository also in a directory in your computer -Insert the necessary data in the two config files in:
+- Install SAP2000 in a directory in your computer
+- Clone robo_mount repository also in a directory in your computer
+- Insert the necessary data in the two config files in:
-  -./robo_mount/reflector_study/config.py
+  - ./robo_mount/reflector_study/config.py
   ![img](readme/config.geometry.jpg)
-  -./robo_mount/reflector_study/config_loading.py
+  - ./robo_mount/reflector_study/config_loading.py
   ![img](readme/config_loading.jpg)
--Run the terminal and ipython
+- Run the terminal and ipython

 ### In ipython
 This is the most basic example, offered only as a reference.